ivadomed/ivadomed/docs/source/configuration_file.md

 ### UNet3D (Optional)
 - `length_3D`: (Integer, Integer, Integer).
 Size of the 3D patches used as model's input tensors, along the first, second and third dimension.
-- `padding_3D`: size of the overlapping per subvolume and dimensions (e.i `padding:0`).
-Note: In order to be used, each dimension of an input image needs to be a multiple of length plus 2 * padding and a multiple of 16.
-To change input image size use the following transformation `CenterCrop3D`.
 - `attention_unet`: Bool.
 Use attention gates in the Unet's decoder.

 ## Testing parameters